rightjs/rightjs-docs/docs/en/tutorials/ajax-forms.md

     </html>

-The trick is that you send back a normal page that contains a piece of JavaScript, which get evaluated in the context of your actual working window.
+The trick is that you send back a normal page that contains a piece of JavaScript, which gets evaluated in the context of your actual working window.

-__NOTE__: as the script will be evaluated automatically by the browser, you should not specify the `evalScripts` options with your options, otherwise it will be run twice.
+__NOTE__: as the script will be evaluated automatically by the browser, you should not specify the `evalScripts` key with your options, otherwise it will be run twice.